canarybit/cc-docs/docs/inspector.md

 The attestation request to the Inspector can include a Certificate Signing Request (CSR) that can be used by a Certificate Authority (CA) to issue digital certificates for client authentication.
 Steps Involved in using a CSR for client authentication are:

-* CBclient first generates a key pair: a public and a private key.
+* cb-client first generates a key pair: a public and a private key.
-* CBclient creates a CSR that includes, the client’s public key, identifying information about the client and a signature created using the client’s private key.
+* cb-client creates a CSR that includes, the client’s public key, identifying information about the client and a signature created using the client’s private key.
-* CBclient sends the CSR along with the attestation request to the Inspector.
+* cb-client sends the CSR along with the attestation request to the Inspector.
-* Inspector sends the CSR to the specified CA on behalf of the CBclient using Simple Certificate Enrollment Protocol (SCEP), SCEP is a protocol designed to facilitate the secure issuance of certificates.
+* Inspector sends the CSR to the specified CA on behalf of the cb-client using Simple Certificate Enrollment Protocol (SCEP), SCEP is a protocol designed to facilitate the secure issuance of certificates.
 CSR is submitted along with an optional authentication secret (e.g., a pre-shared key or password) to authenticate the request, which is known as the SCEP challenge password.
 * The SCEP CA verifies the CSR by checking the validity of the client’s public key and the digital signature created using the private key.
-It also checks if the CBclient is authorized to request a certificate (e.g. based on the challenge password).
+It also checks if the cb-client is authorized to request a certificate (e.g. based on the challenge password).
-* If the CSR is valid and the CBclient is authorized, the CA issues the CBclient certificate and resturns it to the Inspector.
+* If the CSR is valid and the cb-client is authorized, the CA issues the cb-client certificate and resturns it to the Inspector.
-* Inspector forwards the signed certificate from the SCEP CA server to the CBclient.
+* Inspector forwards the signed certificate from the SCEP CA server to the cb-client.
-* CBclient then can use the singed certificate to request resources.
+* cb-client then can use the singed certificate to request resources.

 ## Attestation FLow
 Inspector attestion workflow is represted in the figure below which is based on passport model in RATS architecture: